techidaily/site-desktop-recording/source/_posts/updated-2024-approved-review-and-compare-streamlabs-and-embedding-platforms.md

 ![editing](https://images.wondershare.com/filmora/article-images/editing.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Pushing the button starts the recording process.
 For your convenience, the video editing menu will be displayed directly on the screen once the recording is complete.
 It's easy to use, but it has a lot of potentials.
 There is a library of available media to choose from while setting up a project on the left (movies, records, music) (for example, audio files).
 From that screen, you can import any files you need from your computer, cell phone, or any other source.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Step 5: Export Your Masterpiece